Christmas music: United States

 The most popular set of these titles—heard over airwaves, on the Internet, in shopping malls, in elevators and lobbies, even on the street during the Christmas season—have been composed and performed from the 1930s onward.
 (Songs published before are all out of copyright, are no longer subject to ASCAP royalties and thus do not appear on their list.)
 In addition to Bing Crosby, major acts that have popularized and successfully covered a number of the titles in the top 30 most performed Christmas songs in 2015 include Frank Sinatra, Elvis Presley, Andy Williams, and the Jackson 5.

 Since the mid-1950s, much of the Christmas music produced for popular audiences has explicitly romantic overtones, only using Christmas as a setting.
 The 1950s also featured the introduction of novelty songs that used the holiday as a target for satire and source for comedy.
 Exceptions such as "The Christmas Shoes" (2000) have re-introduced Christian themes as complementary to the secular Western themes, and myriad traditional carol cover versions by various artists have explored virtually all music genres.
 The 1980s and 1990s saw a revival of interest in instrumental Christmas music, including the New Age synthpop of Mannheim Steamroller and the symphonic metal of Trans-Siberian Orchestra, particularly among older listeners.
 Newer Christmas recordings found more difficulty gaining traction by the 2020s, due to several factors, among them Christmas playlists relying heavily on the standards, the decline of contemporary hit radio's influence on pushing new Christmas music (as adult contemporary music stations were the dominant destination for Christmas songs), and the major hitmaking stars not pushing Christmas records—nor having the dominance nor clout to do so—as much as their predecessors from the 1970s to the 1980s had.
+Syndicated contemporary hit radio host Mason Kelter surmised that the format's listeners had become averse to hearing Christmas music and turn to the format to get away from holiday records, contributing to there being fewer new Christmas records in the top 40 (this has also had the effect of causing a major divergence between the top 40 record charts and top 40 radio stations' playlists, as popular Christmas records regularly return to the charts each season).